injectify/docs/docs/modules/index.md

 ### Developer-first experience

-Injectify was built to be super easy to customize hence the reason to use NodeJS (instead of a higher-level langauge such as Python, Elixir or Java).
+Injectify was built to be super easy to customize hence the reason to use NodeJS (instead of a lower-level langauge such as Java or C++).

 The developer experience whilst developing modules is performant and easy to debug, all the below features are available when the client connects via debug mode